ossdhaval/new-repo-owner-guide/README.md

 Content on this repo tends to over simplify concepts to make them easy to understand.
 Links will be provided if you want to deep dive.

-[Day 1](#day1): Checklist that will help cover basic needs of any repo [Level UP](#levelup): When you are not the only one contributing to the repository.
-You have contributors, community.
+- [Day 1](#day-1): Checklist that will help cover basic needs of any repo
+- [Level UP]([#level-up)): When you are not the only one contributing to the repository.
+You have contributors, community, team working together.

 ## Day 1